astronautlabs/bitstream/README.md

 await reader.readString(10, { nullTerminated: false });
 ```

 By default the text is read as UTF-8.
-You can read a string using any text encoding supported by Node.js' Buffer class:
+You can read a string using any text encoding supported by the platform you are on.
+For Node.js these are the encodings supported by `Buffer`.
+On the web, only `utf-8` is available (see documentation for `TextEncoder`/`TextDecoder`).

 ```typescript
 await reader.readString(10, { encoding: 'utf16le' })